 Since studying the ratings system, I apply a certain ‘checklist’ to see if I can predict if a show is actually worth committing to, or if ratings will be a major player in a quick air removal.

-I don’t think people have a set external list as to what makes a good show worth watching, and what makes a show not worth an ounce of attention.
+I don’t think people have a set external list as to what makes a good show worth watching.
 However, there are internal factors that we as people (and a television audience) admire when attempting to watch & commit to a new show.
-The shows that capture these hidden elements usually see the longest and greatest payoff.
+The shows that capture these elements (some hidden, others blatant) usually see the longest and greatest payoff.

-A show usually sees an increased longevity if it excels at one or more of the following elements.
+A show usually sees increased longevity if it excels at one (or usually more) of the following elements.

 Unpredictability– This one is self explanatory, and while simple, it’s one of the most important aspects in finding a large audience.
-If a show is predictable, it’s ruined.
-It’s that simple.
-A lot of the time other lacking elements can be overcome, or offset by excelling in a different aspect, but unpredictability is one that is almost essential.
-Can a show still gather a large audience and be deemed predictable?
+If a show is predictable, it’s ruined; it’s that simple.
+A lot of the time, certain criteria can be overcome or offset by excelling in other aspects, but unpredictability is one that is almost essential.
+Can a show still gather a large audience while simultaneously being deemed predictable?
 Sure, the exceptions are usually thirty minute sitcoms, as their goal is to make the audience laugh, so unpredictability can be set aside in this specific scenario.

 Story Development- (Not storylines, there’s a difference.
 A storyline is regarding the story itself).
 Story development is the development leading to, as well as the proper execution to a storyline.
-Shows that rush into storylines usually make for some lazy and almost unwatchable TV.
-Have you ever watched a movie or show, and ended up saying to yourself, “that felt rushed” or “that just seemed out of place.”
-That’s because there is a more than good chance there was some lazy story development leading up to it.
-The development of a story needs to be clear, thought out, and precise.
+Shows that rush storylines usually make for some lazy and almost unwatchable Television.
+Have you ever watched a movie or show, and ended up saying to yourself, “that felt rushed,” or “that just seemed out of place”?
+That’s because in all likelihood there was some lazy story development at one point or another.
+The development of a story needs to be clear, precise, thoughtful and organized.

 Storylines & Premise- This is the actual story itself.
-Not only what the main premise is, but the side stories the show uses along the way to garnish audience attention.
-A storyline is important, but it needs to develop naturally or viewers could easily be turned off.
-I’m a believer that a show’s main premise is obviously important to draw interest, but the development of the storytelling will ultimately be the deciding factor is an audience is retained.
+Not only what the main premise is, but the subplots the show uses along the way to garnish audience attention.
+A storyline is important, but it needs to develop naturally, or viewers could be turned off, or “feel cheated.”
+I’m a believer that a show’s main premise is obviously important to draw interest, but the development of the storytelling will ultimately be the deciding factor if an audience is retained.
 Think of a storyline as almost like the narrative within a novel, without effective execution, audiences will feel lost, and from a generic standpoint, the entire show can quickly turn into a chaotic disaster.

-Originality- If you can create something that hasn’t been done before or something that is regarded as too difficult, usually this will lead to a long lasting television hit.
-Especially today, Hollywood is just about out of original ideas, which is why we are seeing so many remakes, reboots, and ripoffs.
-A show in 2018 that can show originality in any form always has increased chances of being a success.
+Originality- If you can create something that hasn’t been done before, or something that is regarded as too difficult, usually this will lead to a long lasting hit.
+Today, Hollywood is just about out of original ideas, which is why we are seeing so many remakes, reboots, and ripoffs.
+A show in 2019 that can show originality in any form always has increased chances of being a success.
 Granted, it’s something that is much easier said than done.
 When I say originality, I’m talking about finding something no one has ever done before.
 The kind of pitch where the producers look at you like you have ten heads, but ultimately decide to move it into production because they feel bad for how ridiculous, and off base the premise is.
 Then, a year or two later, you end up with the next Harry Potter, Star Wars, Game of Thrones, or Stranger Things.
 So next time you have an idea crazy to the point that it sounds so “out there,” don’t toss it in the trash just yet, you may have found the next Star Wars franchise.

-Category: Fantasy/Adventure *Game of Thrones (HBO- 7 Seasons): With the final season approaching in 2019, if you’re one of the few left who won’t buy into all the hype, I suggest that you buckle down, grab some popcorn, and get ready to be entertained.
+Category: Fantasy/Adventure Game of Thrones (HBO- 8 Seasons): If you’re one of the few left who won’t buy into all the hype, I suggest that you buckle down, grab some popcorn, and get ready to be entertained.
 The show’s unpredictability sets it apart from everything else.
-The characters are compelling, and while the background stories might be hard to keep track of at times, as a viewer, you don’t even notice because the show’s insane amount of unpredictability keeps your attention every single episode.
+The characters are compelling, and while the background stories might be hard to consistently track, as a viewer, you don’t even notice because the show’s insane amount of unpredictability keeps your attention every single episode.
 It’s a true masterpiece in terms of storytelling.
 When you combine great storytelling with an insane amount of unpredictability, you’re going to get a show that can’t be put into proper words.
 So while I try to explain how phenomenal this show is, it just won’t do it justice, so just watch it.
-My one piece of advice going in, never get too attached to any character.
+My piece of advice going in, never get too attached to any character.

 Category: Dramedy Weeds (Showtime- 8 Seasons): Weeds was a true gem that had compelling storylines, amazing character development, and a sense of unpredictability.
-Plenty of shows’ major flaws would be rushing a plot or lazy character development.
+Plenty of shows’ major flaws would be rushing a plot, or lazy character development.
 Weeds takes those common flaws and turns it into some of their strengths.
 It creates intriguing stories, all while still calmly letting the audience get to know the characters on screen.
 In my opinion, it’s the reason the show gets so much praise.
-An audience has a tough time falling in love with a show when they can’t relate to characters.
 Weeds quickly embraces the idea that character development and relatability need to come first.
-The most impressive part about this aspect is that creator, Jenji Kohan is able to accomplish this within a rich, suburban town, in which creating an audience/character relationship is extremely risky and difficult.
+The most impressive part about this aspect is that creator Jenji Kohan is able to accomplish this within a rich, suburban town, in which creating an audience/character relationship is extremely risky.
 Kudos Ms. Kohan, you made it work, and the end result was spectacular.

-Category: Drama/Horror *American Horror Story (FX- 7 Seasons): American Horror Story is on this list for two main reasons, originality and creativity.
+Category: Horror/Suspense *American Horror Story (FX- 8 Seasons): American Horror Story is on this list for two main reasons, originality and creativity.
 AHS delivers an intriguing story season after season under a unique anthology setting.
-The stories created are fictional, but creator Ryan Murphy is so clever and creative when it comes to implementing real life events into every season.
-While it isn’t the first anthology series of it’s kind, it is one of the few in recent memory that has found success.
-AHS also brings the horror genre back to primetime, another aspect that hasn’t seen much attention or success recently.
+The stories created are fictional, but creator Ryan Murphy is so clever when it comes to implementing real life events into every season.
+While it isn’t the first anthology series of its kind, it’s one of the few in recent memory that has found success.
+AHS also brings the horror genre back into primetime, another aspect that hasn’t seen much attention or success as of late.
 So not only should Murphy be credited for combining two very difficult aspects into one, but his story development sets this show apart from most others.
 If you look up certain names, people, and events the show mentions, you will find that many of these characters/events are not entirely fictional.
 Feel free to look up Hotel Cortez (AHS: Hotel), or SCUM Manifesto (AHS: Cult) to further help prove the point.
-Off this basis alone, it can be easily seen that careful planning leads to the phenomenal writing, and overall development of every single season.
+Off this basis alone, it can be easily seen that carefully, organized planning leads to the phenomenal story development of every single season.
 There is now a rumor that in the end, all of these seasons will somehow connect.
-If Murphy can implement a believable and smooth transition in to how all these stories connect; this including an insane asylum from 1964, a nightmare of a hotel constructed in the 1920’s, a circus of ‘freaks’ in 1954, and the most recent US presidential election all connect, then this show needs to be considered as one of the most clever, innovative, and creative pieces to ever air on television.
+If Murphy can implement a believable transition in how all these stories connect; this including an insane asylum from 1964, a nightmare of a hotel constructed in the 1920’s, a circus of ‘freaks’ in 1954, and the most recent US presidential election, then this show needs to be considered as one of the most clever, innovative, and creative pieces to ever air on television.